Principles and Practice of Image-Guided Hypofractionated Radiotherapy

 The Department of Radiation Oncology at Wake Forest Baptist Medical Center present a Stereotactic Radiation Therapy training course, "Principles and Practice of Image Guided Hypofractionated Radiotherapy," targeted at radiation oncologists, medical physicists, radiation therapists/radiographers, and neurosurgeons interested in stereotactic radiotherapy education.

 Through attendance at this training program, registrants should obtain knowledge about the practical aspects of hypofrationated radiotherapy, stereotactic body radiotherapy (SBRT), and radiosurgery using an image-guided linear accelerator.
 Principles of radiation physics and radiobiology, as they apply to hypofractionated, focused, small volume irradiation will be covered.
 Registrants should be able to evaluate dose plans for lung tumors, spine tumors, and liver tumors, as well as selected other body sites.
 At the completion of the training program, participants should be able to discuss those issues relevant to dose selection in individual patients and discuss the spectrum of complications after hypofractionated treatment and their management.

-The next course is scheduled for March 19 and 20, 2015.
-Addtional future course dates are listed under the dates and details web tab. - Please contact Pam Cregger, SBRT/SRS Course Administrative Assisitant, for more information on enrollment.
+The next course is scheduled for October 15 and 16, 2015.
+We will post our 2016 dates in early December. - Please contact Pam Cregger, SBRT/SRS Course Administrative Assisitant, for more information on enrollment.
 (336) 713-6506; firstname.lastname@example.org

 Participation by all individuals is encouraged.
 Advance notification of any special needs will help us provide better service.
 Please notify us of your needs in advance of the program by calling (336) 713-6506.